Bartolomeo Fanfulla: Biography

-He is one of the main characters of the novel Ettore Fieramosca o La disfida di Barletta (1833), by the politician and man of letters Massimo d'Azeglio, in which the author's phantasy introduces him as an astute, fun and jolly man.
+He is one of the main characters of the novel Ettore Fieramosca o La disfida di Barletta (1833), by the politician and man of letters Massimo d'Azeglio, in which the author's fantasy introduces him as an astute, fun and jolly man.
 The resulting colourful portrait of heroic soldier of fortune gave Fanfulla his fame.

 Fanfulla is considered one of the symbols of the town of Lodi and of its territory, so much so that a number of local sports clubs take inspiration from his figure: among the most awarded there is the A.S.Ginnastica e Scherma Fanfulla 1874, l'Atletica Fanfulla and the Associazione Calcio Fanfulla 1874.
 Moreover, the biscuits Amaretti Fanfullini, a typical product of Lodi, owe their name to him.

 A famous Italian goliardic song from the 20th century has been also dedicated to Fanfulla: Fanfulla da Lodi.